Abdulaliarafat/HobbyHub/README.md

 - 🧱 Component-based React architecture for scalable UI
 - 💡 Dark/Light mode toggle built into Navbar using DaisyUI
 - 🧹 Smooth UI effects and animations powered by React Sweeper
 - 🖼️ High-quality illustrations and assets from Freepik
+- 📊 Dashboard – Centralized view for stats, user activity, and key food insights

 ---